ibleaman/JPPC/concerts.md

 _____

-*ENCORE PERFORMANCE OF OUR SPRING 2019 GALA*
+*SECOND ENCORE PERFORMANCE OF OUR SPRING and FALL 2019 GALAS*

 ### Yiddish Flavors of Love:
 ### A Musical Celebration